 Magnum calibers are not for casual plinkers.
 They are pricey, well-engineered rounds and depending on your gun, they are often not pleasant to shoot.
 Did I mention that they are pricey?
 An average box of 20 rounds of .300 Win Mag is 3X the price of an average box of .223 Rem.
 If you are going to pull the trigger on a weapon chambered in Magnum ammo, you may want to consider how much you are willing to invest in it.

-On the bright side, the .300 Win Mag is common enough that the price per round is kept to a fairly reasonable level in the market.
+On the bright side, the .300 Win Mag is common enough that pricing is kept to a reasonable level.
 There are a few of the more budget-friendly manufacturers that produce quality ammunition for it.
 Also, it is common enough that many of the economy-line rifles by leading manufacturers are now produced in the caliber.

 You may find some standard FMJ ammunition produced in the Magnum caliber (and the amateur re-loader can definitely do so if they wish, since it uses the common .30 caliber bullet), but the most common economy target and training load is a soft point, ranging in weight from 150gr to 180gr.

 By far the most prolific bullet type on .300 Win Mag is the soft point.
-A well-balanced bullet which has a good ballistic coefficient, is easily produced en masse and may either be flat-based or boat-tail.
+A well-balanced bullet which has a good ballistic coefficient, is easily produced en masse.
+It’s likely to be either be flat-based or boat-tail.
 Since it shares projectiles with its very common little brothers, it is easy to see it as a Big Block .308 and that seems apropos considering the velocity and energy it delivers.
 But this is not universally true; not all bullet weights carry energy as well as others.
-The 150gr screams out of the gate at .223 velocities and delivers a TON of energy at the muzzle but drops precipitously after 200 yards.
+The 150gr screams out of the gate at .223 velocities.
+It delivers a TON of energy at the muzzle but drops precipitously after 200 yards.

 However, the 180gr and 200gr samples hold onto much more energy at 500 yards.